 Over the past few months, B&R has performed intensive field testing together with TSN network specialist TTTech.
-"The results are impressive," reports B&R's marketing manager Sebastian Sachse.
+"The results are impressive," reports B&R's marketing manager Stefan Schönegger.
 "In some aspects, OPC UA TSN has even outperformed our expectations."

 Networks without borders

-"The other impressive thing about our test installations is their stability," emphasizes Sachse.
+"The other impressive thing about our test installations is their stability," emphasizes Schönegger.
 "After all, we're working with technology so new that its IEEE specification hasn't even been completed yet."
 B&R's test installations will soon join those of other participants in the IIC's TSN Testbed to examine the interoperability of components on a multi-vendor OPC UA network with TSN.
-In addition to B&R, other participants in the testbed include National Instruments, Cisco, Kuka, TTTech and Intel.
+Other TSN Testbed participants included: National Instruments, Cisco, Schneider, Bosch, GE, KUKA, Intel and TTTech.

 Low resource intensity

 Pivotal criteria for practical OPC UA applications will be its code size and resource requirements.
 "If OPC UA were only able to run on powerful industrial PCs and controllers, use in machinery and equipment would be out of the question," explains Schönegger.
 By implementing OPC UA on a bus controller from its X20 system, B&R has clearly demonstrated the feasibility of I/O-level applications for OPC UA servers and clients.
 "It proves that OPC UA is perfectly scalable to any conceivable task at the line-level and beyond."